- Transportation Services

-- MBTA Bus Number 61 - You can catch this bus on Trapelo rd, which is actually in Waltham, but near the border of south Lexington.
-Lexpress Route A is close to this.
+- MBTA Bus Number 61 - You can catch this bus on Trapelo Rd, which is actually in Waltham, but near the border of south Lexington.
+Lexpress Route A runs near this stop.

 - Arlington Heights Busway is a connecting point for more frequent, late night, and weekend services, plus services to Harvard and Cambridge.
 You can take MBTA Number 62 or Number 62/76 or Lexpress Route C here.
 Connect to MBTA Number 77,

 Alewife Station is a popular destination with connections to the Red Line trains, many buses, and Go Buses to NYC.

 CharlieCards are the ideal way to pay MBTA fares.
 These are refillable cards that offer riders a discount over using cash.
 Empty CharlieCards are available at T stations, the Lexington Community Center, and other locations.
 Some people may qualify for reduced fare CharlieCards, which may require applying to the MBTA.
 Please see below for more information.
 Reduced Fare CharlieCards are not available at the Community Center.
 CharlieCards are not accepted on Lexpress buses at this time.

 Student CharlieCards offer significant discounts for students enrolled in middle school, high school, or home school.
 These cards are only available through schools.
 For Lexington Public School students, visit/contact:

 - Clarke and Diamond Middle Schools - send an email to our office